Strengths of Hanover County, Virginia

 Quality public schools

-Compared to other school districts in Virginia with a similar student population size, Hanover County has one of the lowest dropout rates (3.4%) and the second highest graduation rate (95.1%).
+Compared to other school districts in Virginia with a similar student population size, Hanover County surpasses the state average with one of the lowest dropout rates (2.7%) and the highest graduation rate (95.2%) in the region.

 In 2018, Hanover County Public Schools received a 2018 Virginia Board of Education Distinguished Achievement Award for advanced learning and achievement as part of the annual Virginia Index of Performance (VIP) awards.
 Only 15 of the 132 school divisions in the state received this honor.